 I love love love the Charlotte Mason philosophy of education.
 It is whimsical, gentle, rich, and well-rounded, it truly is an educational feast.
 Personally, my favorite aspect is all of the outside time, nature walks, and nature studies-it calls to me as a Christian home educator.
 I mean what better way to teach your children science then letting them naturally explore, observe, and discover in all of God’s creation?
 If you would like to know more about a Charlotte Mason Education read here: What Is A Charlotte Mason Education.

 If you’re familiar with Charlotte Mason’s method or you’re curious to learn more about various curriculum then stay with me.
 I promise it is coming.

 Charlotte Mason is not a Curriculum

 If you’re new to the Charlotte Mason philosophy of education understand that it is not a curriculum.
 It is a philosophy of education that encompasses a whole child.
 A method focusing on individual progress rather than the systematic conventional school approach.
 The Charlotte Mason method transforms education into art; to be done well it requires a certain finesse.
 If you’re considering implementing a Charlotte Mason Curriculum in the near future, I highly suggest reading her volumes which you can purchase below.

-Holistic Homeschooler is a participant in the Everyday Graces Ambassador program, Our Journey Westward associate program, and the Amazon Services LLC Associates Program, an associate advertising program designed to provide a means for Holistic Homeschooler to earn fees by linking to Amazon.com and associated sites, at no additional cost to you.
+Holistic Homeschooler is a participant in the Amazon Services LLC Associates Program, an associate advertising program designed to provide a means for Holistic Homeschooler to earn fees by linking to Amazon.com and associated sites, at no additional cost to you.
+Plus additional associate and or ambassador programs.
+For more information please read disclosure policy.

 Pure or Impure Curriculum